yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 profile against each OpenCore release's own `Sample.plist` and validates it with that release's own `ocvalidate`:

-    OC_CACHE=.oc-cache python3 tools/matrix.py 0.9.6 0.9.9 1.0.0 1.0.5 1.0.7 --write
+    OC_CACHE=.oc-cache python3 tools/matrix.py 0.8.7 0.9.0 1.0.0 1.0.5 1.0.7 --write

-All 37 profiles validate on every release from **0.9.6 to 1.0.7** - 370 of 370
+All 37 profiles validate on every release from **0.8.7 to 1.0.7** - 592 of 592
 combinations.
-0.9.5 is the floor, for one reason: `Booter.Quirks.FixupAppleEfiImages` did not exist before 0.9.6, and every config here sets it.
+The floor is set by `Misc.Boot.HibernateSkipsPicker`, which does not exist before 0.8.7.
 No upper bound was found, so `oc_max` is empty.

 `extract.py` never rewrites this file, so a range you widen by testing survives regeneration. `build.py` warns when the requested version falls outside it.